Aukra Municipality

 Aukra is municipality in Møre og Romsdal county, Norway.
 It is part of the region of Romsdalen.
 The administrative centre is the village of Falkhytta, which is part of the Aukrasanden urban area.

-The municipality is made up of the island of Gossa as well as many small surrounding islands, plus a small area around the village of Hollingen across the Julsundet strait on the mainland Romsdal peninsula.
+The municipality is made up of the island of Gossa as well as many small surrounding islands (such as Rindarøya, plus a small area around the village of Hollingen across the Julsundet strait on the mainland Romsdal peninsula.
 Some of the main population centers include the villages of Hollingen, Aukrasanden, Varhaugvika, and Røssøyvågen.
 Nyhamna is a major industrial area in Aukra.

-The 61 km2 municipality is the 345th largest by area out of the 356 municipalities in Norway.
-Aukra is the 215th most populous municipality in Norway with a population of 3,518.
-The municipality's population density is 60.6 PD/km2 and its population has increased by 7% over the previous 10-year period.
+The 61 km2 municipality is the 346th largest by area out of the 357 municipalities in Norway.
+Aukra Municipality is the 212th most populous municipality in Norway with a population of 3,678.
+The municipality's population density is 60.6 PD/km2 and its population has increased by 8.9% over the previous 10-year period.

 General information

 The municipality of Akerø was established on 1 January 1838 (see formannskapsdistrikt law).
-In 1840, most of Akerø on the Romsdal peninsula was separated to form the municipality of Frænen.
+In 1840, most of Akerø on the Romsdal peninsula was separated to form the new Frænen Municipality.
 On 1 January 1867, the islands that are located to the west of Gossa (population: 601) were separated to become the new Sandøy Municipality.
-On 1 January 1924, the southern part of the municipality (Otrøya and several other islands) were separated to form the new municipality of Sør-Aukra, and the remainder of the municipality was renamed Nord-Aukra.
+On 1 January 1924, the southern part of the municipality (Otrøya and several other islands) were separated to form the new Sør-Aukra Municipality, and the remainder of the municipality was renamed Nord-Aukra Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Mordal area of Nord-Aukra (population: 77) was transferred to Molde Municipality.
-On 1 January 1965, Nord- was dropped from the name of the municipality, so it was then just called Aukra.
+On 1 January 1964, the Mordal area of Nord-Aukra (population: 77) was transferred to the neighboring Molde Municipality.
+On 1 January 1965, prefix Nord- was dropped from the name of the municipality, so it was then just called Aukra Municipality.

-On 1 January 2020, the uninhabited islands of Lyngværet and the island of Orta (population: 11) were transferred from Sandøy Municipality to Aukra.
+On 1 January 2020, the uninhabited islands of Lyngværet and the island of Orta (population: 11) were transferred from Sandøy Municipality to Aukra Municipality.